CookieCat45/Risk-Fortress-2/docs/mapping intro.md

 ### Important Knowledge/Tips
 - `func_respawnroom` and `func_regenerate` entities should not be used, and will be removed by the plugin when the map is running.
 Risk Fortress by nature does not utilize respawn rooms.
 If you need `func_respawnroomvisualizer`, use `func_forcefield` instead.
 - Despite the above, `info_player_teamspawn` entities should still be placed in your map for both teams.
 BLU Team (robots) will spawn randomly around the map but `info_player_teamspawn` entities are still required for them to spawn.
 RED Team (survivors) will always spawn at `info_player_teamspawn` entities.
+- Health and ammo kits shouldn't be placed either, as players have infinite reserve ammo and regenerate health automatically.
 - Make sure that doorways or tight passages in your map are spacious enough for giant robots to fit through.
 - For map layouts in general, maps that are very spacious and open are ideal, as this will give lots of room for objects/enemies to spawn, as well as more room for players to kite around enemies.
 Cramped maps, maps with low ceilings, maps that are too small, or otherwise non-spacious maps should be avoided.